gagle/node-rwd/README.md

 /home/user1/dir
 ```

 If you execute the main script with a relative path like the above example (`$ node dir/app.js`), very bad things could happen and it's nearly impossible to detect why your code is not working as expected.
-This is a _feature_ found on all the programming languages because it's a thing related with the OS, not the programming language.
+This is a _feature_ found on all the programming languages because it's a thing related with the OS, not with the programming language itself.

-`node dir/app` behaves different than `cd dir && node app`.
+`$ node dir/app` behaves different than `$ cd dir && node app`.

 The following example illustrates a very ingenuous script, but depending on how you execute it, very dangerous things could happen: